What Does a VPN Hide? (And the Things It Can’t Hide)

 Apart from masking your IP address, another primary VPN feature is encrypting your internet connection, even on a public network.

 This doesn’t necessarily mean your internet service provider (ISP) or another interested party wouldn’t be able to see that someone is online and engaging in activities.
-It does mean that they probably wouldn’t be able to see what you’re doing, especially if you activate your VPN kill switch
+It means they probably wouldn’t be able to see what you’re doing, especially if you activate your VPN kill switch

 Private Internet Access is a good, affordable VPN that comes with not one but two types of kill switches.
 The VPN Kill Switch prevents leaks by blocking your internet traffic from moving outside the VPN, while the Advanced Kill Switch blocks all traffic unless you're connected to the VPN.